davidearn/epigrowthfit/README.md

 }
 ```

-Rnter the `devel` branch of the repository with
+Enter the `devel` branch of the repository with
 `git checkout devel`, then run `make` in the root directory,
 namely `epigrowthfit/`.
 This will install **epigrowthfit**
 and its dependencies and build the vignette.
 You can verify